Our favorite local dining attractions (names connect to website):

 In the nearby Rosewood Hotel, (can be reached by back roads, or, the first exit North of Alpine off 280).

 A lively bar and a generous outdoor area.
-Fine dining, highly rated, and a family favorite.
+Fine dining, highly rated, not inexpensive, great veranda, and a family favorite.

 Alpine road, right, to Portola Road, right.

-Sister to the Village Bakery, and a local favorite, with outdoor seating including a secluded patio.
+Sister to the Village Bakery, and a local favorite, with a lively bar, outdoor seating including a secluded patio in back (our favorite).
 A classy bakery restaurant combo that is highly recommended.
 On Woodside Road.
 Can be reached by back roads.

 Very fine dining;,prix-fix multi-course dining with caviar choices, and a treat.
 Yet, there is a pub menu option, so you can still get a couple of great cheeseburgers and a bottle of Caymus Cabernet for under $650.